lpatkowski/Milo/README.md

 What was done ?
 ====

-1.Custom User model.
+1. Custom User model.
 2. Views for manage all users
-3."Allowed" and "BizzFuzz" template tags
+3. "Allowed" and "BizzFuzz" template tags
 4. Export to CSV
 5. Jquery Datepicker for Bithday date
 6. Unit tests